See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Method

-The user first provides an \textit{initial demonstration} of task $T$ using any supported modality (gestures, joystick, or kinesthetic teaching), which defines the initial skill part $s_0$ and initializes the task graph as $G^T=(s_0,\emptyset)$.
-During execution, the system monitors the image stream $z^t$ at decision points to detect novel (OOD) behavior" the \textit{anomaly}.
+The user first provides an \textit{initial demonstration} of task $T$ using any supported modality (gestures, joystick, or kinesthetic teaching), which defines the initial skill part $s_{(0)}$ and initializes the task representation as $G^T = (\emptyset, \{s_{(0)}\})$ (Sec.~\ref{sec:problem}).
+The resulting demonstration defines a valid motion trajectory for those specific states of the environment (e.g., probe location).
+During execution, the system monitors the image stream $z^t$ at decision points to detect novel (OOD) behavior, the \textit{anomaly}.
 When such a case is detected, the user may provide an alternative demonstration that adds a new skill variant as a conditional branch, incrementally expanding $G^T$.
-Over time, the accumulated variants enable increasingly autonomous execution across changing conditions.
+The accumulated variants enable increasingly autonomous execution across changing conditions.
+See Fig.~\ref{fig:system_diagram} for the human-robot interaction workflow overview.

-\subsection{Anomaly event}
+\subsubsection{Anomaly event}

-An anomaly detected at time $t$ suggests a new potential \textit{decision state} (DS) based on visual observations (see Fig.~\ref{fig:placeholder}).
+An anomaly detected at time $t$ suggests a new potential DS based on visual observations (see Fig.~\ref{fig:placeholder}).
 At this point, the user determines whether the observed situation requires a new recovery behavior or corresponds to a known execution context.
-If the anomaly is confirmed, a new branch (directed edge), is created by demonstrating an appropriate skill part (Sec.:~\ref{sec:branchoption}).
-Otherwise, execution proceeds without branching and the newly observed data are used to refine the current skill part via the \textit{refine} operation, without modifying the task-graph structure (Sec.~\ref{sec:refineoption}).
+If the anomaly is confirmed, a new branch is created by demonstrating an appropriate skill part (\textit{Branch}, Sec.:~\ref{sec:branchoption}).
+Otherwise, execution proceeds without branching and the newly observed data are used to update the Switcher training set without modifying the task-graph structure (\textit{Refine}, Sec.~\ref{sec:refineoption}).